-Listing your products on different marketing channels is certainly important for success in ecommerce, but it’s almost rudimentary in today’s ecommerce landscape.
+Listing your products on different marketing channels is almost rudimentary in today’s ecommerce landscape.
 The real competitive edge comes from optimizing your listings for each channel, and leveraging your data to identify ways that you can improve your selling strategies.
 A/B testing is one of the most powerful methods you can use to find opportunities for improved performance, and Feedonomics gives you the ability to organize and transform your data so that your tests are as effective as possible.

 What is A/B Testing?